shutterstock/public-api-javascript-sdk/docs/VideosApi.md

 const api = new sstk.VideosApi();

-const body = new ShutterstockApiReference.LicenseVideoRequest(); // LicenseVideoRequest | List of videos to request licenses for and information about each license transaction; these values override the defaults in the query parameters
+const body = new ShutterstockApiReference.Body7(); // Body7 | List of videos to request licenses for and information about each license transaction; these values override the defaults in the query parameters

 const queryParams = {
   'subscription_id': "s12345678", // String | The subscription ID to use for licensing